-- 17 EFRAG supports retrospective application of the proposed amendments in the ED in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, as it results in comparable financial information. - 18 EFRAG observes, in that respect, that paragraph 46 of IAS 1 already requires entities to reclassify comparative information when making changes in presentation.
+- 21 EFRAG supports retrospective application of the proposed amendments in the ED in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, as it results in financial information that is comparable. - 22 EFRAG observes, in that respect, that paragraph 46 of IAS 1 already requires entities to reclassify comparative information, when making changes in presentation.